tom-krieger/security_baseline/README.md

 Define a complete security baseline and monitor the baseline's rules.
 The definition of the baseline should be done in Hiera.
 The purpose of the module is to give the ability to setup a complete security baseline which not necessarily have to stick to industry security guides like the CIS benchmarks.

 The `security_baseline` module does not use bechmark numbers for the class names of the rules.
-These numbers change from OS version to OS version.
+These numbers change from OS version to OS version and even from benchmark version to benchmark version.
 One main purpose is to ensure this module can be extended by further security settings and monitorings without changing the code of this module.
 Therefore the module uses a generic interface to call classes implementing particular security baseline rules.

 This module also has the ability to create compliance reports.
 The reports can be created as a Puppet fact uploaded to the Puppet Master or as a CSV file which will remain on the servers for later collection.

 ## Security baseline

 A security baseline describes how servers in your environment are setup with a secure configuration.
-The baseline may be different for server classes like database servers, application or web servers.
+The baseline may be different each server class like database servers, application or web servers.

 A security baseline can be based on a CIS benchmark but can include more rules specific to your environment.
 But depending on server classes not all rules of a CIS benchmark will be used.
 Sometimes the benchmarks contain different ways to achieve a goal, e.g. with RedHat 8 you can use firewalld, iptables or nftables to setup a firewall.
 Surely it makes no sense to have all of them running in parallel.
+So it is your task to define a security baseline to define which tool to use or which settings to use.

-For this module level 1 and level 2 server tests from the CIS benchmarks below are taken into account.
+> For this module level 1 and level 2 server tests from the CIS benchmarks below are taken into account.

 ## CIS Benchmark Reference